Codecademy/docs/content/javascript/concepts/errors/errors.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-The JavaScript `Error` object represents an error that occurs during runtime.
-It contains information about the error and can be used to throw exceptions or handle them in a `try-catch` block.
+**Errors** in JavaScript are issues that occur during runtime, represented by the `Error` object.
+This object provides information about the error type and message and can be used to throw exceptions or handle them in a `try-catch` block.

-When JavaScript throws an error it throws an error object that consists of a `name` and a `message` property.
+When JavaScript throws an error, it throws an error object that consists of a `name` and a `message` property.
 The `name` is the general type of the error, and the `message` is a human-readable description of the specific error that happened.

 Thrown errors are caught by the next outer `catch` block of a `try...catch...finally` statement.
 They can also be thrown intentionally by the `throw` statement.